 Airborne precautions require the use of an N95 respirator mask.
-For example, you should use airborne precautions when caring for a client with tuberculosis (TB), COVID-19, chickenpox, or measles.
+For example, you should use airborne precautions when caring for a client with tuberculosis (TB).

 Droplet precautions require the use of a surgical mask.
-For example, you should use droplet precautions when caring for a client with seasonal influenza (flu), RSV, group A streptococcus, pertussis, mumps, rubella, meningococcal disease, parvovirus, or adenovirus.
+For example, you should use droplet precautions when caring for a client with seasonal influenza (flu).
 Masks for both airborne and droplet precautions are worn during the entire period of contagion.
-In some cases, the client may be isolated from other household members; instructed to cover their nose and mouth when sneezing or coughing; or asked to refrain from sharing personal items like drinking cups.
+In some cases, the client may be isolated from other household members, instructed to cover their nose and mouth when sneezing or coughing, or asked to refrain from sharing personal items like drinking cups.

 Contact precautions require the use of gowns and gloves whenever you have direct contact with the client, personal items, or environmental surfaces that may be contaminated with a germ.
 You may also be given specific directions on what items you can take into the home.
-You will be asked to use contact precautions when caring for a client with diarrhea caused by a bacterium such as such as clostridium difficile: or when a client has an infection in the urine. mucous, or wound with a bacterium called methicillin-resistant staphylococcus aureus (MRSA); or when caring for a client with a specific respiratory infection found in infants and young children such as RSV, influenza, or adenovirus that require both droplet and contact precautions.
+You will be asked to use contact precautions when caring for a client with bacteria causing diarrhea, such as clostridium dificile, or when a client has an infection in the urine, mucous, or wound with a bacteria called methicillin-resistant staphylococcus aureus (MRSA).